 - And, of course, a mobile-responsive design.

-Now, given all those required features, the cost of an ecommerce website development can range quite a bit!
+Now, given all those required features, the cost of ecommerce website development can range quite a bit!

 3. Custom-Built or Web Applications (Bespoke Solutions)